 Meggan: I may have a more cynical view than most.
 Many in the mainstream media in this country do not have the best track record with our community.
 Ignorance and prejudice are extremely apparent in the reports I see.
 Their attitude ranges from treating us as a curiosity or oddity to downright disrespect and disregard.
 Most of the time we are, as my best friend puts it, “swept under the rug”.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you involved in politics or any advocacy work?
+Do you participate in lobbying campaigns?
+And do you believe transgender women have the potential to make a significant impact in the political landscape?

 Meggan: As you can see, I am pretty outspoken in my views and I make no apologies for it.
 As of yet, I have not been part of any lobbying though if someone should ask, I wouldn’t turn down the opportunity.
 I have written the White House and expressed my views.
 I use my blog to try to continually help educate those that want to listen.